MDP-based Energy-aware Task Scheduling for Battery-less IoT: Simulation Results

-To compare the resulting OSTB scheduling strategy, we consider ALAP algorithm, which schedules tasks toward the end of their allowable time windows \cite{10.1007/s11241-007-9027-0}.
-We deliberately chose ALAP as the benchmark for two reasons.
-First, the problem considered in this work assumes that only two tasks are executed sequentially within $T_s$-length time slots, where task execution times are relatively smaller than $T_s$.
-This constraint makes many recent heuristics for heterogeneous or multiprocessor environments inapplicable without substantial modification, whereas ALAP can be directly applied.
-Second, by postponing tasks until their deadlines, ALAP intuitively reduces the likelihood of power failures, making it a reasonable baseline for reliability.
-However, our approach not only achieves fewer power failures but also improves the task completion rate, demonstrating clear structural advantages.
-Thus, while more advanced benchmarks exist, ALAP remains a meaningful baseline in this context, and our results show clear improvements over it.
+Fig.~\ref{fig:policy_comparison} depicts the working principle of EDF-EG, ALAP, and OSTP.
+Herein, we provide a comparison of the task execution performance of the proposed OSTB scheme and the baselines.

-Fig. \ref{fig:montecarlo1} depicts the task completion rate per main interval over time, obtained using the Monte Carlo method.
-Note that OSTB consistently achieves a higher rate of successful task execution, while ALAP allows more time for EH, which in turn increases energy availability and supports safer task execution.
-However, within the constraints of the considered system model, deferring task execution until the latest permissible moment can reduce the likelihood of timely completion.
-This limitation stems from the stochastic EH nature, where delaying the ``sensing'' task until its deadline may leave insufficient time or energy to complete the subsequent ``transmitting'' task within the remaining interval.
-This effect ultimately lowers the overall task completion rate.
-Moreover, it is important to note that the difference in rate of completed tasks between ALAP and OSTB becomes less pronounced when a larger capacitor is used.
-In this case, the voltage variation across the capacitor is more stable.
-Since the average directly depends on the capacitor voltage, the resulting average number also exhibits more stable behavior.
+Fig.~\ref{fig:Completed_task_conv} presents the task completion rate per main interval over a $400$-s horizon, obtained from $100$ Monte Carlo simulations.
+It can be seen that OSTB consistently provides a higher task completion rate over the entire horizon.
+Within the considered system model, delaying task execution until the latest allowable instant may reduce the probability of completing all tasks within the interval.
+Owing to the stochastic EH nature, postponing the ``sensing'' task until close to its deadline may leave insufficient time or energy for the successful execution of the remaining tasks.
+This ultimately degrades the overall task completion rate.
+In contrast, the EDF-EG policy does not explicitly account for the deadline constraint.
+Overall, ALAP and EDF-EG each neglect one of the key scheduling requirements, while OSTB simultaneously incorporates both deadline awareness and safe-execution considerations.
+This joint constraint consideration in OSTB results in its superior performance.
+Finally, the gap in task completion rate among ALAP, EDF-EG, and OSTB becomes smaller when the capacitance increases.
+With a larger capacitor, the voltage evolves more smoothly and becomes less sensitive to short-term EH fluctuations.
+Because the capacitor voltage directly drives scheduling decisions, the resulting performance becomes more stable and is slightly the same across the three policies.
+These results illustrate that OSTB is better suited for IoT devices with limited energy storage capacity.